How Much Does It Cost to Live in Ecuador?

 Strong Pacific currents move around the Galapagos Islands and into Ecuadorian coastal waters, washing up on white sand beaches below thick secondary jungles full of monkeys, sloths and tropical birds.
-And below the disappearing canopy live quiet tribes like the Colorados battle assimilation among their newly deforested country and growing lowland cities.
+And below the disappearing canopy live quiet tribes like the Colorados who battle assimilation among their newly deforested country and growing lowland cities.
 Out of the lower jungles, the ancient mountains climb slowly changing from cloud forests to arid tundra, eventually forming twenty thousand foot active volcanoes.
-The volcanoes glaciated caps can be seen on clear days from the bell towers of the Basilica in Old Town Quito, amid the crazy hum of its streets and the colonial charm of the buildings.
+The glaciated caps of volcanoes can be seen on clear days from the bell towers of the Basilica in Old Town Quito, amid the crazy hum of its streets and the colonial charm of the buildings.

 It is no wonder so many ex-pats are abandoning crowded South Florida retirement communities for grander post-career dreams and that so many college grads spend a year teaching English in Quito.
 The big question remains.
 How much is this going to cost?
 Can you afford to retire in Ecuador?

 It is a complex question.
 Ecuador can be cheap.
 According to the Lonely Planet, busses cost approximately one dollar an hour and the country is small, so a weekend trip to the coast from Quito would essentially cost fewer than $12 one way.
 Hostels and Hotels alike tend to cost on average less than $10 a night per person.
 Local cuisine is always the cheapest bet and a set lunch would cost anywhere from $2 to $5.
 A cold 655 milliliter beer costs, in a restaurant, $1.50 to $3.